Skip to the main content.

 In Netenrich

 At Netenrich, we approach everything from the perspective of data.
 In general, data engineering means building systems to enable the collection and usage of data.
-In the context of the threat hunting and cybersecurity — and the services Netenrich offers and helps facilitate with our Resolution Intelligence Cloud™ platform — data engineering is about building systems to make sense of security telemetry that comes from many diverse sources in multiple formats (end points, servers, clouds, applications, etc.); information that provides necessary context as to whether detected activity is malicious or not; and external threat intelligence about threats in the wild.
+In the cybersecurity realm, data engineering has become increasingly important for modern organizations and is critical for making sense of security telemetry from diverse sources and formats (end points, servers, clouds, applications, and more).
+Without it, the sheer volume of data generated daily can overwhelm internal teams and hinder business progress.